thosgood/this-weeks-finds/markdown/151-200/week195.md

 constant spinor field, its spinor bundle automatically becomes an octonion bundle!

-Its tangent bundle doesn\'t become an octonion bundle, because it\'s just 7-dimensional.
-But if you think about what I\'ve said, you\'ll see the tangent bundle plus a trivial line bundle becomes an octonion bundle.
+Its tangent bundle doesn't become an octonion bundle, because it's just 7-dimensional.
+But if you think about what I've said, you'll see the tangent bundle plus a trivial line bundle becomes an octonion bundle.
 This trivial line bundle corresponds to the *real* octonions, while the tangent bundle of N corresponds to the *imaginary* octonions.

-The imaginary octonions are 7-dimensional, and they have a \"dot product\" and \"cross product\" rather like those in 3 dimensions.
+The imaginary octonions are 7-dimensional, and they have a "dot product" and "cross product" rather like those in 3 dimensions.
 Since you can use these to recover the octonion product, the group of transformations of the imaginary octonions preserving the dot product and cross product is again G2.

-So, the tangent bundle of N becomes an \"imaginary octonion bundle\", meaning that each fiber gets a dot product and cross product in a covariantly constant way, making it isomorphic to the imaginary octonions.
+So, the tangent bundle of N becomes an "imaginary octonion bundle", meaning that each fiber gets a dot product and cross product in a covariantly constant way, making it isomorphic to the imaginary octonions.